cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/reinstalling-the-data-experience-cinchydxd.md

 ![Image 4: Step 5](<../../../.gitbook/assets/image (19).png>)

 6\.
 Hit **Enter** on your keyboard to run the install command.
-Once the Data Experience has been installed you will get a message in Powershell that the install was completed _(Image 5)._
+Once the Data Experience has been installed you will get a message in PowerShell that the install was completed _(Image 5)._

 ![Image 5: Step 6](<../../../.gitbook/assets/image (629).png>)